microsoft/BotFramework-Composer/Composer/packages/electron-server/AUTH.md

 Depending on your OS (Mac vs. Windows), you will need to install the `oneauth-mac` or `oneauth-win64` modules respectively.

-There are two ways of doing this:

-- using the `installOneAuth.js` script to download and copy the library to the correct folder
-- downloading the library manually from the OneAuth npm feed, and then copying it to the correct folder

 ### Using the `installOneAuth.js` script

 1. Set `npm_config_registry` to `https://office.pkgs.visualstudio.com/_packaging/OneAuth/npm/registry/`